nicomaper/Intransnet/README.md

 python intransnet.py edge_list.txt net_count_matrix.txt -cfc whole_count_matrix.txt
 ```

-**Important**: Note that the -cf and -cfc optiones are mutually exclusive, that means that they cannot be used together, but for the program to function at least one of them must be provided.
+**Important**: Note that the -cf and -cfc optiones are mutually exclusive.
+This means that they cannot be used together, but for the program to function at least one of them must be provided.

 ____________